ctallum/MagmaBoy-and-HydroGirl-Game/README.md

 ## Usage

-The usage of this game is really simple.
-Once the Installation procedure has been done, just go to the folder where `main.py` is in your computer and run
+Running the game is really simple.
+Once the Installation procedure is complete, just go to the game directory and run
 ```
 python main.py
 ```
 in the terminal.

-Once you have done this, a screen will pop up showing you the menu and directions.
+Once the game is running, a screen will pop up showing you the menu and directions.
 Use the Arrow Keys to control Magmaboy, W A S D keys to control Hydrogirl.
-Use Enter to select things in the menu and move onto the next level and Escape to return to the menu.
+Once you are in the level, pressing Escape at any time will return the user to the level select screen.

 ## Sources
 The only external sources used were: